avinashbabudonthu/java/maven/notes.md

 * verify
 	* run any checks to verify the package is valid and meets quality criteria
 * install
-	* Install the package into the local repository, for use as a dependency in other projects locally.
+	* Install the package into the local repository to use as dependency in other projects locally.
 This is part of default build life cycle
 * deploy
 	* Copies the final package to the remote repository for sharing with other developers and projects.
 * Maven Build Profiles